 What is the P-2 Visa?

-The P-2 is for individuals or groups to enter the United States in a reciprocal exchange program in order to work temporarily as an artist or entertainer for no longer than one year.
+The P-2 visa is for individuals or groups who would like to enter the United States in a reciprocal exchange program in order to work temporarily as an artist or entertainer for no longer than one year.

-The difference between the P-1 and P-2 is that P-1 visa holders must have achieved international recognition for their accomplishments and P-2 visa holders do not need to be internationally known for their talents.
-Back to the Table of Contents.
+The difference between the P-1 and P-2 visa is that P-1 visa holders must have achieved international recognition for their accomplishments while P-2 visa holders do not need to be internationally known for their talents.

 What is the Application Process for the P-2?

-The US employer who is participating in the reciprocal exchange program must begin the application process by filing a Form 1-129.
-The individual or group who may be granted the P-2 is not permitted to begin the process.
+The US employer who is participating in the reciprocal exchange program must begin the application process by filling in Form 1-129.
+The individual or group who may be granted the P-2 visa is not permitted to begin the process.

-The US employer must submit supporting documents along with the Form 1-129, which should be confirmed with the United States Citizenship Immigration Services.
-Back to the Table of Contents.
+The US employer must submit supporting documents along with Form 1-129, which should be confirmed with the United States Citizenship Immigration Services.

 What is the Processing Time for the P-1 and P-2 Visa Applications?

-Processing times for the P-1, including the P-1A and P-1B, as well as the P-2 visas vary depending on several factors:
+Processing times for the P-1 visa, including both P-1A and P-1B, as well as the P-2 visas vary depending on several factors:

 - The office or service center responsible for processing the file